South Pacific College Of Natural Medicine

 Students are required to organise one of the following payment options by the invoice due date each year:

-• Student Loan or Fees-Free funding for eligible Domestic students only.
-NB: Students studying a Personal Interest course are not eligible for government study assistance.
+• Student Loan or Training Incentive Allowance for eligible Domestic students only.
+NB: Students studying a Certificate of Personal Interest course are not eligible for government study assistance.

 • Payment by bank transfer.

-• Credit card payment on our website or at reception.
+• Credit card payment at reception only.
 Surcharge applies.

 See our Fee Schedule and Admissions & Enrolment – Terms & Conditions for more information.

-*NOTE: To be eligible for Fees-Free, a Student Loan or Student Allowance you must be a New Zealand citizen (criteria may apply).
-If not a New Zealand citizen e.g. a permanent resident, you must meet TEC Fees -Free and/or Studylink learner criteria.
+PLEASE NOTE: To be eligible for government support you must be a New Zealand citizen (criteria may apply).
+If not a New Zealand citizen e.g. a permanent resident, you must meet Inland Revenue and/or StudyLink learner criteria.

 Fee Protection and Refunds